philipzhux/micro-compiler/README.md

 Since every intermediate results may claim temporary symbols and occupy space in stack memory, I also implemented logic to free temporary symbols when they are no longer needed and put them into free pool open for reuse when new temp symbol is claimed.
 Therefore, even if the height of syntax tree is enormous, only a few temporary symbols may be used.

+## Code Structure

+* `namespace MicroCompiler`
+    * `class SymbolTable` *(symbol_table.cpp/hpp)*
+    * `class SyntaxTreeNode` *(syntax_tree.cpp/hpp)*
+    * `class Code` *(code.cpp/hpp)*, entry point for parser

 ## Possible Optimizations

-Only used aroud three registers are used and there are a lot of store the load back and forth from the memory and the register flying around because all intermediate results are returned as symbol references, which means they have to reside in memory.
+Only around three registers are used and there are a lot of store the load back and forth from the memory and the register flying around because all intermediate results are returned as symbol references, which means they have to reside in memory.
 To optimize, I can decouple the symbol object with memory, in this way a symbol (permanent/temporary) can be either in a register or in memory depending on the availability.
 Most of the changes only resides in the implementation of the SymEntry type in my code (now SymEntry is an alias to `uint32_t` because it is strongly coupled with relative memory address), so incremental changes is possible without changing most of the code.